-City, Utah and is an Artist Fellow member of the American Society of Aviation Artists (ASAA).
+City, Utah for over 38 years and is an Artist Fellow member of the American Society of Aviation Artists (ASAA).

 Height: 5' 6"

 Education: Attended University of Utah 1974-1976, Utah Technical